 What worked and what didn’t:

 I found it a bit strange that I was handed an iPad mini when seated.
-However, it had the entire menu and an order module that is directly connected to POS/kitchen.
-Although it is a new take on the rather tacky picture menus, I think it was nice idea and it worked well as I was alone: you can only blame yourself if you screw up the order.
+However, it had the entire menu and an order module that is directly connected to the POS/kitchen.
+Although it is a new take on the slightly tacky picture menus, I think it was an excellent idea, and it worked well as I was alone: you can only blame yourself if you screw up the order.

-On the upside: it is a solution for a pet peeve of mine: no longer a need to desperately draw the attention of an otherwise preoccupied waiter to bring the check.
-Here, you just push the button on the iPad and the waiter will come with the check and PIN machine…
+On the upside: it is a solution for a pet peeve of mine: no longer a need to desperately draw the attention of an otherwise preoccupied waiter to pay your bill.
+Here, you just push the button on the iPad, and the waiter will come with the check and PIN machine…

 I keep thinking that it’s a bit of a shame that they didn’t do anything with their Nordic Kitchen theme.
 Topping of roasted beetroot?
 A dollop of lingonberry jam?
-A side of oven baked Hassleback potatoes served with dill mayo?
-I reckon that there is more than enough inspiration to add a truly Nordic burger to the menu.
+A side of oven-baked Hassleback potatoes served with dill mayo?
+I reckon that there is more than enough inspiration to add a genuinely Nordic burger to the menu.

 One thought on “Burger Week: #2: The Gård burger @ Gård Nordic Kitchen, Amsterdam”